The Home Depot, Inc. research snapshot

 MoatThe moat comes from brand trust, store density, Pro relationships, procurement scale, supply-chain capability, digital fulfillment, private brands, and contractor services.
 The moat is strong, but Lowe's, specialty distributors, Amazon, local suppliers, and slowing large projects keep pricing power from being unlimited.High

-Risk levelKey risks include high mortgage rates, low housing turnover, delayed large projects, tariff and cost pressure, weaker DIY demand, Lowe's competition, SRS and GMS integration, high debt, and a valuation that assumes recovery.Medium-high
+Risk levelKey risks include high mortgage rates, low housing turnover, delayed large projects, tariff and cost pressure, weaker DIY demand, Lowe's competition, SRS and GMS integration, high debt of $63.73 billion, a new data privacy class-action lawsuit, and a valuation that assumes recovery.Medium-high

 AI confidenceDescriptive confidence is high because company and third-party data agree on core numbers.
 Return confidence is lower because the next leg depends on macro variables and customer project timing.High data confidence